 Finding your ideal job in Canada may take some time so you should be prepared to start small and work your way up to your dream job.
 The trick is to stay positive and keep working towards your goal.
 Doing research on how you should adapt your job search strategies to the Canadian marketplace is essential if you want to give yourself the best chance of finding a great job in Canada.

-While you’re in quarantine, this can be a great time to do a virtual search for longer-term housing that will better suit your needs.
 Our Rentals for Newcomers site is a practical and easy-to-navigate site to help you find housing and make an easier transition to life in Canada!
 And you can even determine the average cost of rentals in each city.
 This is helpful since rental prices change often.
 You’ll also find great articles about housing in Canada.

 For more helpful information about living and working in Canada, be sure to check out our free webinars!